Felipe08-uru/trying-qtile/README.md

 # trying-qtile (Sorry for my english btw)
-This is my personal config for [qtile](https://www.qtile.org) using Arch Linux and Picom.
+This is a personal config by a teenager for [qtile](https://www.qtile.org) using Arch Linux and Picom.

 ### Screenshots
 #### Example using Cmus